didi/LogicFlow/sites/docs/docs/api/model/nodeModel.en.md

 All LogicFlow nodes are eventually rendered as SVG DOM.
 However, except for the shape attribute, all other attributes belonging to svg are not directly present in `nodeModel`.
-When developers want to add more [svg attributes](https://developer.mozilla.org/zh-CN/docs/Web/SVG/Attribute) to the SVG DOM, they can do so by overriding the GetNodeStyleProperty method on `nodeModel`.
+When developers want to add more <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute" target="blank">svg attributes</a> to the SVG DOM, they can do so by overriding the GetNodeStyleProperty method on `nodeModel`.

 ## method